-The borough of Queens has a growing and vibrant economy that is benefiting from continued public and private sector investments and actions.
-Queens has the second-largest and most diversified economy of the five boroughs that make up New York City.
-Queens has a high concentration of export-oriented jobs (which service the needs of customers outside the region), and these typically pay higher wages than locally oriented jobs (which service the needs of local residents).
+The borough of Queens has a growing and vibrant economy that benefits from continued public and private sector investments and actions.
+Of New York City’s five boroughs, Queens has the second-largest and most diversified economy.
+Queens has a high concentration of export-oriented jobs (which serve the needs of customers outside the region), and these typically pay higher wages than locally-oriented jobs (which serve the needs of local residents).

-Immigrations has had a strong influence on the Queens economy.
-More than half of all Queens residents are now foreign-born-- a much greater concentration than any other borough in New York City, and many of its neighborhoods reflect the rich cultural heritage of their residents.
+Immigration continues to have a distinct role in shaping the economy of Queens.
+Over half the population of Queens is now foreign-born, a much higher percentage than any other borough in New York City, and many of the borough’s neighborhoods and commercial corridors reflect the rich cultural heritage of their residents.

-No single industry overwhelmingly dominates the Queens economy.
-The airline industry is a key component of the borough economy and is a major employer in the neighborhoods around JFK and LaGuardia airports.
-Health care and social assistance is a major employer in Queens and has been steadily growing in recent years.
-Two-thirds of all businesses in Queens employ between one and four people, making small businesses an important part of the borough’s economic vitality.
+No single industry dominates Queens.
+However, the airline industry is a key component of the borough’s economy and serves as a major employer in the neighborhoods surrounding JFK and LaGuardia airports.
+The health care and social assistance industry is also a major employer in Queens and has been growing steadily in recent years.
+Two-thirds of all businesses in Queens employ between one and four people, meaning that small borough plays an essential role in the borough’s economic vitality.